khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

 ---

-## Step 3: Setting Up Wazuh Server and Agent
+## Step 4: Setting Up Wazuh Server and Agent

 Before installing the **Wazuh Manager** on your Ubuntu VM and the **Wazuh Agent** on your local machine, we need to check once more that both systems can communicate over the network.

-### a.
-Check Your Windows Local Machine’s IP
+### Check Your Windows Local Machine’s IP

 1. Open the **Start Menu**, type **cmd**, and press **Enter** to open the Command Prompt.
 2. Type: